Utkarsha-R/Project-Portfolio/README.md

 #### Recommendations

-- **Promotional Strategies**:
 - **Seasonal Promotions**:  Given the potential for increased sales of Hot Chocolate during the holiday season, running special promotions or discounts on Hot Chocolate around Christmas and New Year will help regain customer interest in the product.
 This could include holiday-themed marketing campaigns or bundled offers with other popular products.
-  - **Loyalty Programs**: Implementing a loyalty program to reward frequent customers, especially those who prefer paying via card.
-This could encourage repeat purchases and increase overall sales.

-- **Product Focus**:
 - **Highlight Top Sellers**: Focus marketing efforts on promoting Latte and Americano with milk, as these are the top-selling products.
 Use targeted advertisements and in-store promotions to highlight these popular choices.
 - **Menu Optimization**: Consider optimizing the menu to feature the top-selling products more prominently.
 This could include placing them at the top of the menu or creating special sections for customer favorites.

-- **Payment Options**:
-  - **Enhance Card Payment Experience**: Since most customers prefer paying via card, ensure that card payment options are readily available and efficient.
-This could involve upgrading payment terminals or offering contactless payment options to enhance the customer experience.
 - **Promote Cashless Transactions**: Encourage cashless transactions by offering small discounts or incentives for customers who pay via card.
 This can streamline the payment process and reduce handling of cash.

-- **Customer Engagement**:
 - **Personalized Offers**: Use the data on customer preferences to create personalized offers and promotions.
 For example, customers who frequently purchase Americano could receive special discounts or loyalty points for their favorite product.
 - **Feedback Mechanism**: Implement a feedback mechanism to gather customer opinions on products and services.
 This can help identify areas for improvement and enhance customer satisfaction.

-For a complete Execuitive Summary [click here](https://github.com/Utkarsha-R/Project-Portfolio/blob/main/Executive%20Summery-Coffee%20Vending%20Machine%20EDA.pdf).
+For a complete Executive Summary [click here](https://github.com/Utkarsha-R/Project-Portfolio/blob/main/Executive%20Summery-Coffee%20Vending%20Machine%20EDA.pdf).

 You can download the Power BI dashboard directly from [here](https://github.com/Utkarsha-R/Project-Portfolio/raw/main/coffee_EDA.pbix).